NeuroΣky team

 ☆Team Members

-Post-doctoral Research Associates
+Research Associates

 - Dr. Will Griggs

-Will is a postdoctoral experimentalist whose work focuses on skyrmionic systems for brain-inspired computing.
+Will is a DKO Fellow.
+He is an experimentalist whose work focuses on skyrmionic systems for brain-inspired computing.
 In particular, he is working to build nanoscale artificial synapses which use skyrmions as information carriers, paving the way towards high-performance machine learning applications with extremely low power budgets.
 Will uses a diverse range of experimental techniques for the fabrication and characterisation of nanoscale devices, including magnetron sputtering, photo- and e-beam lithography, X-ray diffraction/reflectometry, vibrating sample/SQUID/MOKE magnetometry, scanning probe microscopy, ferromagnetic resonance, and polarised neutron reflectometry.
 He received his PhD from the University of Manchester in 2020 working on interfacial engineering in thin-film composite multiferroics.
 Will is working on the Skyrmionics for Neuromorphic Technologies project.

 - Dr. Christopher Anderson